Get started by searching below:

 Neurological Conditions Associated with Cerebral Palsy

-Neurological conditions are problems of the brain, spine, and the connecting nerves.
-Children who suffer brain damage often develop other neurological conditions alongside cerebral palsy.
+These conditions associated with cerebral palsy include problems of the brain, spine, and the connecting nerves.
+Children who suffer brain damage often develop other neurological conditions alongside CP.

 These conditions can cause a variety of issues, from learning disabilities to behavior problems.